Macon County Criminal Defense Attorney.

 Navigating the Illinois criminal justice system alone can be scary.
 If you have been accused of a crime or learned there is a pending investigation, you may need an experienced criminal defense attorney.

-Getting convicted of a crime in Illinois can be life altering.
+A criminal conviction can be life altering.
 While a conviction may be avoided by court supervision, convicted individuals may face a variety of punishments, such as:

 - A criminal record – This may appear in background checks on employment applications and other matters.